 What is a Pesticide and What are Its Uses?

 Pesticides are one of the volatile organic compounds found in the environment.
-Volatile organic compounds are rapidly evaporating chemicals that are created by man.
+Volatile organic compounds are rapidly evaporating chemicals that man creates.

-There are different types of volatile organic compounds aside from pesticides.
-Those are gasoline, kerosene, thinner used for paints, insecticides, and even arsenic.
-Pesticides are commonly used to kills or control pests.
+Other volatile organic compounds include gasoline, kerosene, thinners used in paints, insecticides, and even arsenic.
+Pesticides are commonly used to kill or control pests.

 Pesticides are formulated to be Active or Inert.
 Active pesticide ingredients are chemical ingredients that directly kill pests, and inert pesticide ingredients aren’t thoroughly tested, unlike active pesticides.

-Inert pesticides are seldom labeled on the product ingredients since they have no direct use to kill pests, for example, solvents.
+Inert pesticides are seldom labeled on the product ingredients since they have no direct use to kill pests, such as solvents.

-Pesticides aren’t very specific when it comes to uses, and according to the World Health Organization, an estimate of 3 million cases of pesticide poisoning are reported each year.
+Pesticides have few specific uses, and according to the World Health Organization, an estimated 3 million cases of pesticide poisoning are reported each year.

 What are the different types of Pesticides, and how can they affect us?

-According to the Department of Health, there are different types of pesticides that are commonly used nowadays.
-Grouped according to their use, these common pesticides are:
+According to the Department of Health, different types of pesticides are commonly used nowadays.
+These common pesticides are grouped according to their use:

 • Insecticides